 On occasion, we will use information you have given us directly, for example the record of your previous donations to us and the type of activity you have been involved with, to tailor our communications with you about future activities.
 We will also use information about how you use our website or interact with our emails so we can make them more effective.

-3.5 Use any images, videos of, or other information if you tell us about something you have done for Helen Arkell Dyslexia Centre.
+3.5 Use any images, videos of, or other information if you tell us about something you have done for Helen Arkell Dyslexia Charity.

 If you share information about the fundraising or campaigning activities you have done for us, or your personal experiences, by post, email or over social media, we may want to use this to help us promote our events and activities in the future.
 We will obtain the necessary permission to use this information.